Exploring the Mazda Bongo

 In the same way that we have looked at the T4, T5 and T6 – here I will take a look at the common problems associated with running a Mazda Bongo.
 Along the way I will point out a few low-cost tips and tricks to extend the life of a Bongo.

 The Mazda Bongo is a fantastic choice when it comes to the campervan options here in the UK.
 The Bongo is one of the most popular alternatives to the VW Transporter T4 and T5 generations.

-You can frequently find bargain Bongo’s on the second-hand market for extremely low prices (Sub £4k!), Despite having higher specification from factory – Bongo’s suffer greater depreciation than the Transporters and for this reason, they are most certainly worth a look.
+You can frequently find bargain Bongo’s on the second-hand market for extremely low prices (Sub £4k on eBay!), Despite having higher specification from factory – Bongo’s suffer greater depreciation than the Transporters and for this reason, they are most certainly worth a look.